ngxp/store-service/README.md

 loadBooks: () => void;
 ```

 If the Action class expects parameters, the typings on the property inside the `StoreService` have to match the class constructor.
+Actions are instantiated using the `new` keyword.

 ```ts
 export class AddBookAction implements Action {